wp-plugins/amr-users/readme.txt

 Note:If you have a extremely high user volume with high updates, a custom written, lean, mean solution may be more appropriate than this general solution.
 That said,  the plugin has cacheing of user data and wp transient cacheing of the html generated to minimise performance load of extracting data from multiple sources, particularly for those on small shared hosts.
 Set the cacheing side of the plugin up carefully considering your frequency of user updates OR rebuild the cache on request only.

 == Changelog ==
+= Version 3.8.2 =
+*  fixed search count bug / pagination related bug introduced in 3.8.1.
+*  improved some ability to do search and filter together.
+*  widened css for filtering form labels(the 'above table' version)
+*  added help in custom headings configure page so people will rather use nice names unless combining fields - else confusion may happen.

 = Version 3.8.1 =
 *  Change: Moved to submenu options some settings that were behind tabs on general screen.
 As requested by various folk to improve access to "find Fields" and "overview"
 *  Fix: very minor fix to delete option if value is empty rather than updating it - this was causing an update option failure result (non serious).
 *  Fix for ampersands in values - moved esc_attr to close to output to avoid impacting comparing filter values.
 (Note filtering with values with encoded ampersands in DB (eg in some wp fields like 'last name') will not work now due to wp default filters.
 See trac issue 11311.
 These fields should not be stored in db with escaped &, as the & is only 'special' with respect to output, html and urls.
 *  Fix: added some missing text domains

 = Version 3.8 =
 *    UNSTABLE